swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 !!! tip "Prevent the auto-commit from re-triggering the workflow"

-    Without `[skip ci]`, pushing the updated `dvc.lock` back to the pull request branch would create a new `pull_request` event and re-run the whole `train-and-report` job on the self-hosted runner, wasting compute resources on a result that has already been validated.
+    Without `[skip ci]` in the commit message, pushing the updated `dvc.lock` back to the pull request branch would create a new `pull_request` event and re-run the whole `train-and-report` job on the self-hosted runner, wasting compute resources on a result that has already been validated.

 Here, the following should be noted: